Narita vs. Haneda (2026): Which Airport Should You Choose?

 Narita Express train (N’EX) passing through a station in Tokyo

-The Narita Express (N’EX) is my favorite way of reaching central Toyko from Narita Airport.
+The Narita Express (N’EX) is my favorite way of reaching central Tokyo from Narita Airport.
 I often stay in Shinjuku, so I usually find myself taking the Narita Express train each time I land in Tokyo.

 The Narita Express stops at major stations across Tokyo, including Tokyo Station, Shibuya Station, Shinjuku Station, and Ikebukuro Station.
 Certain trains continue to Yokohama, Totsuka, and Ofuna.